 Ceilings Visually inspected from floor level.
 Ceilings appear to be a mix of lath and plaster and plasterboard lined.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
 Internal walls are of plaster on the hard and plasterboard lined.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-Flooring is of suspended timber construction with fitted floor coverings throughout.
+Flooring is of suspended timber construction with partially fitted floor coverings.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
 Internal doors, skirtings etc., are of a timber variety.
 The kitchen contains a range of wall and base mounted storage units with worktop surfaces.
-Chimney breasts and firenlases Visually in an act of Chimney breasts and fireplaces Visually inspected.
+Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-Blocked and assumed adequately vented.
+There is a gas fire located within the livingroom.
+Other fireplaces appear to have been blocked and assumed adequately vented.
 Internal decorations Visually inspected.
 Internal decorative surfaces are mainly finished in paint.
+Cellars NOT APPLICABLE